Fantasy football rankings: Waddle, Osborn among 5 must-start WRs in Week 9 - UPI.com

 Tyreek Hill's ridiculous 2023 season has overshadowed his teammate's recent success over the last month.
 Waddle scored touchdowns in three of his last four games for the Miami Dolphins.
 He logged season-highs in targets (12) and yards (121) in Week 8, when he hauled in seven catches, including a touchdown, in a win over the New England Patriots.

-Waddle, who is among the league leaders in targets over the last four weeks, should receive an abundance of looks again Sunday, when the Dolphins face the Kansas City Chiefs in Munich.
+Waddle, who is among the league leaders in targets over the last four weeks, should receive an abundance of looks again Sunday, when the Dolphins face the Kansas City Chiefs in Frankfurt, Germany.

 The Chiefs allowed touchdowns to Denver Broncos wide receivers Jerry Jeudy and Courtland Sutton in Week 8.
 Look for the Dolphins and Chiefs offenses to battle in a high-scoring shootout in this international matchup.